Chalo Let's Go: Plot

-This is a story about four friends, Hari, Shekhar, Ashim, and Sanjay.
-They studied at the same school.
+This is a story about four friends, Hari, Shekhar, Ashim, and Sanjay, who went to the same school.
 Ashim studied to be a doctor but decided to never pursue that profession.
-Sanjay worked for an advertisement agency but left the job.
-The rest have never held jobs.
-They started a Bengali band, but they were beaten up by the public at a stage show in North Bengal.
-They vowed to never perform again.
+Sanjay worked for an advertising agency but left the job.
+The other two never held jobs.
+Together, they started a Bengali band, but they were beaten up by the public at a stage show in North Bengal.
+After that, they vowed to never perform again.

-At this point, they start a travel agency, called 'Gharoa Travels'.
-On their first trip, they start with nine passengers.
-On the way to the hills, suddenly a young woman named Ria joins them.
-The film deals with their journey through North Bengal.
-The ten tourists and the four operators form an assorted medley of characters.
-As the journey progresses, their natures are slowly revealed.
-The film has flash-forwarding juxtaposed with the present, giving the audience a sense of the fates of the characters as the story progresses.
+At this point, they start a travel agency called 'Gharoa Travels'.
+Their first trip begins with nine passengers.
+On the way to the hills, a young woman named Ria suddenly joins them.
+The film follows their journey through North Bengal.
+The ten tourists and four operators form an assorted medley of characters.
+As the journey progresses, their personalities slowly unfold.
+The film has flash-forwards juxtaposed with the present, giving the audience a glimpse into the fates of the characters as the story moves forward.